 Hello there!
-Today I’ll be sharing with you a super simple pattern to help get through the winter, a chunky crochet cowl!
+Today I’ll be sharing with you a super simple project to help get through the winter – the Chunky Crochet Cowl Pattern!
 Whip a few up in any of your favorite bright colors to help cheer up an otherwise cold, rainy or snowy day :).
 It would also work as a great last minute gift because it can be made an about an hour or two.
 I love quick projects, don’t you!?

 The piece is worked back and forth in rows and whip stitched together to turn into an infinity scarf.
 The scarf is very long and is meant to be wrapped two or three times around the neck.